 Your gifts for leadership are always welcome!
 If you’d like to help with music, reading, hosting, communion, set-up or something else, we would love to know!
 Contact Alicia Anderson at email@example.com.

 What you can help with: Anything.
 Really.
-Students are welcome in choir, small ensembles, singing the liturgy, reading lessons, serving communion, ushering or other opportunities at any service.
+Students are welcome in choir, small ensembles, playing instruments, singing the liturgy, reading lessons, serving communion, ushering or other opportunities at any service.
 You can reach out to campus minister, Alicia Anderson, to connect with any of these opportunities!